Noxbru/Rands/README.md

   * The second is to rewrite the function to seed the states so it is thread-safe.
 This can be done by just embeding a 'one-line generator' in the seed function.
-* Support for 32 and 64-bits.
-Currently the library uses `unsigned int` as the type for the numbers and the internal states, which in my machine is 32-bits long, but changing it to `unsigned long int` you should be able to produce 64-bits long numbers.
-Maybe I can make some kind of config option to choose between them.
 * Things that I am sure I have forgotten =)

 The TODO list has been separated in its own file for clarity